 - Look at each picture and say the word below it.
 Ask students to repeat.
 Ask students to explain, in their own words, what each vocabulary word means.
 Give simple explanations and examples when students don't seem to understand a word or to supplement their understanding. - After practicing each word, play the audio again. - When ready, check answers to the activity below the pictures as a class or in pairs.

-- 1. Road 2. address 5. flat 4. house - 3. number 12 Oxford Road
+Key 1.
+Road 4. house address flat 3. number 12 Oxford Road

 For further practice with this vocabulary, use Exercise 1 in Unit 8, Lesson 1 of the workbook.